 How is everything feeling and progressing?

-If you’re looking to jump into something look at it from all angles.
-If you’re a beginner in the kettlebell world make sure to join the first level of Living.Fit to access our free Kettlebell eBook with a beginner plan all mapped out for you!
+If you’re looking to jump into something, look at it from all angles.
+If you’re a beginner in the kettlebell world, consider starting with a basic kettlebell workout.
+Make sure to join the first level of Living.Fit to access our free Kettlebell eBook with a beginner kettlebell workout plan all mapped out for you!
+This guide is perfect for kettlebell training beginners who want to learn kettlebell exercises safely and effectively.